 The course is organized in the form of individual projects; for each project one staff member (of DACS) will take the role as supervisor.
 In general, the following four phases can be identified for each project.

 First, the student studies general literature and chooses a specific application.
 Students may propose their own system/scenario, or come up with a nice system/scenario to be studied in cooperation with the DACS staff member.

 Secondly, one or more of the following three research approaches will be followed:

-1. For a measurement-based approach the student will collect traces or use existing traces, e.g., TCP/IP (header) traces or Netflow traces.
+1. For a measurement-based approach the student will collect traces or use existing traces or databases, e.g., TCP/IP (header) traces, Netflow traces or OpenINTEL..

 2. Also a simulation-based approach can be chosen, using tools (such as NS2, OMNET++, etc.); this allows for studying systems that are not yet built, hence, that cannot be measured upon.

 3. Analytical methods for performance and dependability evaluation may also be considered, especially if very new design alternatives or feasibility studies are considered.